2018 Camp Dates:

 Week Four: June 24- June 30

 We continue to strive to bring you the very best in outdoor program.
 We are working fervently to incorporate as much as we can into your camp experience.
-Simply put, we want to provide you and your unit with and unparalleled experience for an unbeatable value.
+Simply put, we strive to provide you and your unit with an unparalleled experience for an unbeatable value.

 The High Plains Drifter is for Boy Scouts ages 14 and up and Venture Crews.
 This exciting program is offered each week at camp.
 This is an action packed program option for older youth who are looking for exciting adventure activities as opposed to advancement opportunities while at camp.

 Trail To First Class (TTFC) is a premier program for first year Scouts.
 This first year, hands on program, gives the boys the best foundation for their Scouting future.
 Always send your first year boys to TTFC.
 Ask anyone that has been through the TTFC, they will tell you it is the best!

 Camp Cornhusker has a wonderful Camp Loyalty and Youth Growth Retention Program Called “Mountain Man”.
 The hope is to create a true sense of Loyalty to Camp Cornhusker and the High Ideals of Scouting, Outdoor Program and Heritage.
 While preparing youth to become leaders of vision and dedication.

 Campers and Adult Leaders will need to plan to arrive between 2 and 4 pm on their first day and departure is normally around 9 or 10 am on their last day.
 Please contact Camp Cornhusker with any additional questions.

 All camp participants will need to bring their own tents and will sleep in designated campsites.
 No facilities are available for campers or motor homes.
 All cars are to be parked only in the designated parking lot.
 No vehicles or trailers are permitted in campsites.